 Rolling stock of the CMC/SMC

 The maximum fleet that existed in Coimbra, was 20 electric trams, 2 trailers and 2 freight trailers.
 The cars were allegedly originally red, although the Brill works photo of no.1 suggests otherwise.
-Soon the colour of the trams was yellow.
+Soon, if not from the beginning, the colour of the trams was yellow.
 Most cars had only hand and rheostatic brakes.

 Series 1-8 Brill semi-convertible